-The nutrient thresholds and results are found in Table 1.
+The nutrient thresholds and results are found in Table 2.
 According to FDEP requirements, Numeric Nutrient Criteria (NNC) (expressed as annual geometric means) cannot be exceeded more than once in a three-year period.

-The tale shows that the geometric mean of chlorophyll-a and total phosphorus exceeded the state criteria throughout the sampling period.
-Due to an apparent erroneous reading, the total phosphorus result could not be calculated for 2013.
-Staff were unable to collect samples during the 2nd quarter of 2016.
-However, the 2016 geometric means (based on three quarters of data) of chlorophyll-a (15.9 μ g/L), and total phosphorus (0.05 mg/L) were above the numeric nutrient criteria thresholds, suggesting that the lake would not meet the numeric nutrient criteria.
-Total nitrogen (0.71 mg/L) was below the threshold.
-All NNC were exceeded in 2017, 2018 and in 2019.
-The excessive chlorophyll-a and nutrient levels are the result of past lake management practices.
+FDEP's current numeric nutrient data requirements state "that there shall be at least four temporally independent samples per year . . .".
+When viewing tables and figures, the absence of data means there was not enough data collected (due to low water levels or the inability to access the lake) to fulfill data requirements.

+The table shows that the geometric mean of chlorophyll-a and total phosphorus normally exceeds the state criteria throughout the sampling period.
+The 2021 results showed that the NNC was met for all parameters.
+This is the first time the chlorophyll-a criteria has been met since 2009.

+Past excessive chlorophyll-a and nutrient levels are the result of past lake management practices.
 The overuse of herbicides and the addition of grass carp to Piney Z have led to an almost completely open water system.
 Nutrients are being assimilated by algae instead of being taken up by vascular plants, leading to massive and long-lasting algal blooms.
 Fortunately, management practices have changed, most notably with the replanting of emergent vegetation and the reestablishment of other native vegetation via the natural seedbank.
-It is hoped that long term ecosystem health will improve.
+With the apparent improvement in chlorophyll-a, it is hoped that long term ecosystem health will continue to improve.